 He was just starting to descend again when it happened.
 The familiar low humming that accompanied a Sonido was the only warning he received.
 There wasn't any time to dodge.

 The blow that followed was powerful enough to knock him clean out of the sky and sent him helplessly crashing back down into the white sands of Hueco Mundo.
-Upon impact, several of his ribs cracked audibly, making Grimmjow snarl in pain.
+Several of his ribs cracked audibly on impact, making Grimmjow snarl in pain.
 In spite of the physical agony, he managed to force himself back up into a sitting position, trying his hardest to get some air back into his lungs.
 Staying in control of your breathing was challenging enough when you were being crushed by such overwhelming Reiatsu.
 Having five broken ribs didn't exactly make it any easier.

 A large, blurry figure came into view, looming over him from the edge of the crater created by Grimmjow's rough landing.
-Accompanied by a flash of light, a familiar weight manifested in Grimmjow's hand.
-Almost disbelievingly, he looked at the Zanpakuto he was now holding.
+A familiar weight appeared in Grimmjow's hand, accompanied by a flash of light, and almost disbelievingly, he looked at the Zanpakuto he was now holding.

 There couldn't have been a worse time for his Resurrección to give out on him.
 Without it, he was as good as dead.